FnWhen you are planning your training and preparation for your K2 Base Camp Trek you need to consider three things.

 Khaplu once was a princely state ruled by a Raja (Prince).
 Few signs of the princely state still exist.
 Our drive to Skardu from Khaplu becomes smoother and we gain pace on the paved road driving along the Shyok which leads us to the confluence with Indus River that we follow until we reach Skardu.
 We arrive at one of our partner hotels and get our first warm shower after more than two weeks, followed by a good meal.

 Day 20).
 Fly to Islamabad, Sightseeing During the Afternoon

 The drive from hotel to airport is 40 minutes and it’s a metal road.
 We board the plane for a thrilling flight towards Islamabad.
-We once again fly by the Nanga Parbat.
-Reaching Islamabad airport after a great adventure is very different experience and takes getting used to.
-Our vehicle will be at Islamabad airport to take us straight to the hotel.
+We once again fly by the Nanga Parbat, saying goodbye to the mountains.
+On arrival in Islamabad airport our vehicle will take us straight to the hotel.
 We will settle in and have lunch if there isn’t any unusual delay.
-After a good meal participants can take the day for rest or sightseeing around the city or shopping for popular options like artifacts or rugs.
+After a good meal participants can take the day for rest and sightseeing around the city.
+You can also do some last minute shopping for popular options like artifacts or rugs.
 In the evening we will be together to enjoy special meal at local restaurant or at our hotel and share experiences of Gondogoro La Trek.

 Day 21).
 Contingency Day for Delays in Flight Schedule